zack-bitcoin/amoveo/docs/design/sortition_chains_defense.md

 [sortition chains home](./sortition_chains.md)

-The purpose of this document is to look at several criticisms of sortition chains, and see if they will break under various attacks.
+The purpose of this document is to look at several criticisms of sortition chains, and see if they will break under various situations.

 What if a Sortition Chain Operator Sells All Their Stake, and then Goes Offline?